SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/01-Relational-Database.md

 },
 ```

-In this example, we add new entry (item) in our table without previous fields.
+In this example, we add a new entry (item) in our table without previous fields.

-As we see, the new product does not have a **price** , **department** or **quantity** field.
+As we see, the new product does not have a **price**, **department**, or **quantity** field.

 Instead, it has a new field called **rating**.

 This is the main difference.

-In Non-Relational database we does not relie on a schema that defines the fields beforehands.
+In a Non-Relational database, we do not rely on a schema that defines the fields beforehand.

 This adds a **huge** flexibility.

 [/slide]